wp-cli/wp-cli/.github/ISSUE_TEMPLATE/1-BUG_REPORT.md

 **Describe the current, buggy behavior**

-A clear and concise description of the behavior that produces a wrong result or error.
+A clear and concise description of the behavior that produces an incorrect result or error.

 Remember to provide some context to make sure we're all on the same page when reasoning about this.